EVERY PERSON MATTERS: A GIFT IN 46 WORDS

 “Is there anything at all we can do to help?”

-She didn’t judge or jump in with her own story.
-Didn’t offer expertise or hard-won wisdom.
-She simply asked.
-Opened her great, big, amazing heart and asked.
-Forty-six words.
-Love poured out.
-Grace spilled over in the midst of a journey I can’t begin to understand.
-Because it’s who she is.
-A living, breathing, blood-poured-out, Jesus-in-the-flesh mama to seven lost and wounded souls.
-A woman after God’s own heart.
+She didn’t judge or jump in with her own story – didn’t offer expertise or hard-won wisdom.
+She simply asked – opened her great, big, amazing heart and asked: forty-six words – love poured out, grace spilled over amid a journey I can’t begin to understand.
+It’s who she is – a living, breathing, blood-poured-out, Jesus-in-the-flesh mama to seven lost and wounded souls, a woman after God’s own heart.

-We’re not walking the same road, my friend and I, but it doesn’t matter.
+My friend and I aren’t walking the same road, but it doesn’t matter.

 We matter.
 Every person matters – and that’s enough.

-It’s what we all long for.
-To matter.
-To be seen.
-Heard.
-Understood.
-To know that we are not alone.
+It’s what we all long for: to matter, to be seen, heard, and understood – to know that we are not alone.

 It’s what my parents want as they journey through a year of treatment for my Dad’s systemic melanoma.
 It’s what my son wants as he travels the road of serious chronic illness.
-And it’s what my girls want.
-To be seen.
-To be known.
-And to matter.
-It’s what I want as I learn to parent a houseful of teens with significant illness.
+It’s what my girls want: to be seen, to be known – and to matter.
+It’s what I want as I learn to parent a houseful of teens with significant illnesses.
 It’s what my husband wants.
-And it’s what my neighbor wants.
-My aunt.
-My friend.
-Someone to listen.
-To hear.
-To see and to know.
+It’s what my neighbor, my aunt, and my friend want – someone to listen, to hear, to see, and to know.
 Every person matters.

-It’s what we all want.
-And it’s just exactly what God promises.
-To never leave us.
-Never renounce or repudiate or resign.
-Never give up, throw over, drift away, walk out, cast off, or desert us.
+It’s what we all want – and it’s just exactly what God promises: never to leave us, never to renounce, repudiate, or resign – never to give up on, throw over, drift away from, walk out on, cast off, or desert us.

-God is in this forever.
-Till the very end of time.
-He loves us with an everlasting love.
-A love that never quits, never fails, and never, ever ends.
+God is in this forever, until the very end of time.
+He loves us with an everlasting love – a love that never quits, never fails, and never, ever ends.